The School of the Jaguar

 „(…) In sum, animals are people, or see themselves as persons.
 Such a notion is virtually always associated with the idea that the manifest form of each species is a mere envelope (a ‘clothing’) which conceals an internal human form, usually only visible to the eyes of the particular species or to certain trans-specific beings such as shamans.”

-A three-day workshop at the intersection between Amerindian ritual dances and contemporary performance.
+A three-day workshop at the intersection between Amerindian ritual dances and somatic dance practices.

 The workshop delivers movement structures coming from Wixarrika traditional dance and the choreographic materials that constitute the performance “The Jaguar and the Snake”.

 The workshop participants are driven through different dances, exercises and practices which relate to trance like states and the disruption of the perception of lineal time.
 Central to the practices shared in the workshop is the generation and circulation of energy through movement, the exploration of changes in perception, and the embodiment of animal like states.
-The workshop also focus of sharing concepts related to Wixarrika dance and the and main principles which organize it, thus enlarges the scope of contemporary performance into the one of Amerindian ritual celebration.
+The workshop also focus of sharing concepts related to Wixarrika dance and the and main principles which organize it.

 The Jaguar Talks

 In this series of lectures we learn about the understanding of the body and the subject present in many native cultures across the Americas and its implications for the concept of identity, with a particular focus on the relationship between humans, animals and beings other-than-human.
-A Wixarika shaman, a dancer, an anthropologist, a dance theorist, a decolonial scholar and a philosopher, share ideas about the notion of “sacred land”, the decolonization of the senses, about indigenous contemporaneity and ritual art, about animals and humans and what lies behind or above those categories and about spaces of resistance.
+A Wixarika Mara’akame, political leader and ritual singer, a dancer, an anthropologist, a dance theorist, a decolonial scholar and a animal philosopher, share ideas about the notion of “sacred land”, the decolonization of the senses, about indigenous contemporaneity and ritual art, about animals, humans and plants and other forms of understanding those relationships.

 With: Fahim Amir, Nicole Haitzinger, Johannes Neurath, Juan José Katira Ramirez, Amanda Piña, Rolando Vazquez.